-Functions of liver Description D etoxification Detoxification is the process where harmful substances (e.g. hydrogen peroxide, alcohol) are converted into harmless ones.
-Breakdown of H ormones Hormones are broken down at the liver after they have caused target organs to carry out the response.
+Functions of liver Description Detoxification Detoxification is the process where harmful substances (e.g. hydrogen peroxide, alcohol) are converted into harmless ones.
+Breakdown of H ormones Hormones are broken down at the liver after they have caused target organs to carry out the response .
 Bile production The liver produces bile , which is stored in the gall bladder .
 Amino acids (Deamination) The process where amino groups are removed from excess amino acids and converted into urea , in the liver.
-Blood G lucose regulation When blood glucose concentration is too high, liver converts glucose to glycogen in response to insulin .When blood glucose concentration is too low, liver converts glycogen to glucose in response to glucagon .
+Blood G lucose regulation When blood glucose concentration is too high, liver converts glucose to glycogen in response to insulin .
+When blood glucose concentration is too low, liver converts glycogen to glucose in response to glucagon .

+- [Memory Shortcut]

-- Dun Have BAG for functions of the liver
+- Functions of the liver [Dun Have BAG]

 - Detoxification

 - Hormone breakdown

 - Bile production

-- Amino acids \rightarrow Urea (Deamination)
+- Amino acids --> Urea (Deamination)

 - Glucose regulation